 Born in County Tipperary, Long signed for Cork City just before his 17th birthday.
 A year later he was snapped up by Reading and over the course of five seasons he scored a goal every four games.
 In 2011 he signed for West Bromwich Albion where his strong form continued.

 Long signed for Southampton in August 2014 for a £12m fee, where he played a valuable support role to the first XI.
+After seven years with the Saints Long joined Bournemouth on a half-season loan deal in February 2021.

 Long made his senior debut for Ireland in February 2007 and has been a regular starter for several seasons since then.